devRael1/discordjs-pagination/README.md

 * Create new `customComponents` parameter to let the user choose to add buttons / selections menus in the components of the pagination system.
 * Create new `Screenshots` section in README and show examples
+* Make the package compatible so that it takes into account an array of `Message` objects and not only an array of `Embed` objects.

 ## `📝 License`
 Copyright © 2022 [devRael1](https://github.com/devRael1)